FEMA Fire Management Assistance Declaration – Idaho Sunset Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Rowena Fire on June 11, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Cany0n Fire on August 7, 2025.
 The following counties have been approved for assistance:

 Public Assistance: